lucasiscovici/plotly_py/plotly_study/figure_factory/README.md

 ## What is a Figure Factory?
 In the Python Plotly Library:

-We have basic plot types that are created using the `plotly.graph_objs` module.
+We have basic plot types that are created using the `plotly_study.graph_objs` module.
 These plot types include Scatter, Box and Bar types.
-For a complete list see the [graph_objs file](https://github.com/plotly/plotly.py/blob/master/plotly/graph_objs/graph_objs.py).
-They are the basis of the plots and charts instatiated by Plotly.
+For a complete list see the [graph_objs file](https://github.com/plotly/plotly_study.py/blob/master/plotly/graph_objs/graph_objs.py).
+They are the basis of the plots and charts instatiated by plotly_study.

-To create a basic chart like this, first we create the `data` using the tools in `plotly.graph_objs` and then we plot it.
+To create a basic chart like this, first we create the `data` using the tools in `plotly_study.graph_objs` and then we plot it.
 For example:

 ```
-import plotly.plotly as py
+import plotly_study.plotly as py
-import plotly.graph_objs as go
+import plotly_study.graph_objs as go

 trace = go.Scatter(
     x = [1, 2, 3],